Training and Development Programme for 14 and 15 year olds

 - Lunch or money (there are two cafes on the railway, where working volunteers can get discounted food and drink)

-- 1 adult per child under 16 (16 or over can volunteer alone)
+- 1 adult per child under 16 (16 or over can volunteer alone with a parental consent)

-NB It is not essential to be a member, but if you do decide to become part of the TR family, you get free travel on the days you don’t work.
+It is not essential to be a member of the TRPS, but if you do decide to become part of the TR family, you get free travel on the days you don’t work.

 We will provide: